With new cuts at CDC, some fear there's 'nobody to answer the phone'

 "These illegal firings of our union members during a federal government shutdown is a callous attack on hardworking Americans and puts the livelihoods, health and safety of our members and communities at great risk," said Yolanda Jacobs, a health communications specialist at CDC and president of AFGE Local 2883, speaking at a union press conference on Tuesday.

 The recent round of cuts add to the stream of workers leaving the CDC this year due to earlier rounds of firings, early retirements and resignations.
-The CDC has lost around 3,000 employees, or a quarter of its staff, since January according to the union.
+The CDC has lost around 3,000 employees in recent months, and an additional 1,300 employees are currently on administrative leave.
+In total, that leaves the CDC down by around 33% of their staff since January, according to numbers provided by the union.

 The entire staff of the CDC's Washington office was eliminated in the recent cuts, upending a longstanding support system for Congressional representatives.